 In most cases, tipping includes 10-15% or this amount may be included as a service charge in your bill.
 But, even if tipping is not a must, sometimes you may show your appreciation for the exceptional service by tipping on your discretion.
 Anyhow you should be careful, depending on the situation other times might be inappropriate.

 When traveling, as a rule of thumb more casual, informal and conservative outfit is recommended.
 Wearing valuables and expensive pieces of jewelry when on the road in foreign destinations it’s not a good idea.

 Be sure to inform yourself about the dressing code and etiquette of the destination.
 Find out how do locals dress for different occasions and dress accordingly when moving on the streets and exploring the country.
 Also, wear clothes appropriate for the weather conditions.
 Additionally, when leaving the beach in a swimsuit and entering shops or restaurants never forget to put some clothes on.
 Women traveling solo should be especially cautious and try not to draw unnecessary attention to themselves that can lead to unpleasant situations by not following the adequate dressing etiquette.

 In some countries, for example, camouflage clothing may be prohibited or nudity may be illegal, including topless sunbathing.
 So, be careful not to violate any law just because you didn’t know.

-Just in case, gather all the useful phone numbers of the police and nearest embassy for example, and store them securely somewhere where you’ll have an easy access like on your phone or online in the cloud storage.
+Just in case, gather all the useful phone numbers of the police and nearest embassy for example.
+Store them securely somewhere where you’ll have easy access like on your phone or online in the cloud storage.
 Watch for your phone, camera and other valuables at all times when you are abroad, exploring, traveling or simply having a stroll on the streets.
 Taking to many photos and videos near military installations may be easily misunderstood by the local authorities.
 Keep that in mind.